glucko/fencing-ia/readme.md

 # Fencing Internal Assessment
-A project for submission to the IB Diploma Programme.
 Deployed at [fencing-ia.onrender.com](https://fencing-ia.onrender.com/).
 May take a while for the hosting server to boot up.

 ## Instructions for running